Slavery: Haiti

 As in its Louisiana colony, the French colonial government allowed some rights to free people of color: the mixed-race descendants of white male colonists and black female slaves (and later, mixed-race women).
 Over time, many were released from slavery.
 They established a separate social class.
 White French Creole fathers frequently sent their mixed-race sons to France for their education.
 Some men of color were admitted into the military.
 More of the free people of color lived in the south of the island, near Port-au-Prince, and many intermarried within their community.
 They frequently worked as artisans and tradesmen, and began to own some property.
 Some became slave holders.
 The free people of color petitioned the colonial government to expand their rights.

 Slaves that made it to Haiti from the trans-Atlantic journey and slaves born in Haiti were first documented in Haiti's archives and transferred to France's Ministry of Defense and the Ministry of Foreign Affairs.
 As of 2015, these records are in The National Archives of France.
 According to the 1788 Census, Haiti's population consisted of nearly 40,000 whites, 30,000 free coloureds and 450,000 slaves.

-The Haitian Revolution of 1804, the only successful slave revolt in human history, precipitated the end of slavery in all French colonies.
+The Haitian Revolution of 1804, the only successful slave revolt in human history, precipitated the end of slavery in all French colonies, which came in 1848.

-Jamaica

-Jamaica was colonized by the Taino tribes prior to the arrival of Columbus in 1494.
-The Spanish enslaved many of the Taino; some escaped, but most died from European diseases and overwork.
-The Spaniards also introduced the first African slaves.

-The Spanish colonists did not bring women in the first expeditions and took Taíno women for their common-law wives, resulting in mestizo children.
-Sexual violence with the Taíno women by the Spanish was also common.

-Although the African slave population in the 1670s and 1680s never exceeded 10,000, by 1800 it had increased to over 300,000.

-Mexico

-In 1519, Hernán Cortés brought the first modern slave to the area.
-In the mid-16th century, the second viceroy to Mexico, Luis de Velasco, prohibited slavery of the Aztecs.
-A labour shortage resulted as the Aztecs were either killed or died from disease.
-This led to the African slaves being imported, as they were not susceptible to smallpox.
-In exchange, many Africans were afforded the opportunity to buy their freedom, while eventually others were granted their freedom by their masters.